karina6188/Lab05-OOP-Principles/README.md

 The method Sleep() is from class Animal which is a parent class of class Mammal which is a parent class of Tiger.
 Polymorphism allows you to make a new instance Tiger as a type Mammel, and allows you to call the Sleep() method from Animal class.

+### Interfaces
+Interfaces allows you to include behaviors from multiple sources in a class.
+In C#, since a class can only inherit from one class, interfaces can be used to include more functions to a class without "inheriting" from it.
+There are two interfaces in this program, IFeed and IWater.
+IFeed is implemented to class Mammal and Fish, and IWater is implemented to class Mammal and Bird.

+Example:
+salmon.FeedFood();
+tiger.FeedFood();
+eagle.GiveWater();

+These codes can be run successfully because their parent class (Fish, Bird, and Mammal) implement interfaces IFeed and IWater.

 ## Change Log